Solar Fridge

 Community Partner

-During the summer of 2017, our team performed a problem definition trip with our community partners in Rincon Claro – a small village in the Dominican Republic.
-We learned that the greatest problem they are facing is on-site vaccine storage at their local clinic, making the Solar Fridge a perfect fit.
-We also visited other communities and concluded vaccine storage is an overarching problem in this region.
+During the summer of 2017, our team performed a problem definition trip with our community partners in Rincon Claro, a small village in the Dominican Republic.
+We learned that their local clinic does not have access to reliable on-site vaccine storage, making the ultimate goal of Solar Fridge a perfect solution.
+We also visited neighboring communities and concluded vaccine storage is an overarching problem in this region.
 This trip helped Solar Fridge establish a long-term connection with Dr. Jorge Ramirez, the doctor of Rincon Claro.
-After making promising progress with our prototype, Solar Fridge plans to travel again to Rincon Claro to implement and receive feedback on our developments.
+After making promising progress with our prototype, Solar Fridge traveled again to Rincon Claro in May 2024 to test our prototype and receive feedback on our developments.

 Design Requirements